den-materials/software-development-best-practices/readme.md

   <figcaption>A user story's tasks</figcaption>
 </figure>

-> Challenge: Write an example user story either for tic-tack-toe or for an original game you are planning to build.
+> Challenge: Write an example user story either for the game you are planning to build for Project 1.

 ## Wireframes